 - A variety of mechanical conditions can over stress bearings or cause vibration due to motor frame distortion.

-Regular motor testing is critical to spotting potential problems, as well as understanding the economics of repair and replacement.
+Regular motor testing is critical to spotting potential problems, and understanding the economics of repair and replacement.
 Watching and listening to a motor can be revealing.
 Make a visual inspection to assess the condition of the outside of the motor; look for cracks, broken welds and missing parts.
 Rotate the shaft manually to check for obvious problems with the bearings or shaft, including eccentricity.
 If possible, run the motor at nameplate voltage on no load and check for balanced currents and vibration.

 Perform an insulation resistance test to evaluate the condition of the insulation and measure the resistance between electrically isolated points.
-High potential and surge comparison tests are also useful.
-The high potential test measures insulation integrity through application of a higher than nameplate rated voltage between electrical windings or circuit elements and ground.
+High potential and surge comparison tests also are useful.
+The high potential test measures insulation integrity through application of a higher than nameplate-rated voltage between electrical windings or circuit elements and ground.
 In the surge comparison test, a specially designed instrument is used to evaluate the winding integrity and symmetry of the motor.

 Repair or replace?

 In principle, the answer is simple; rewind or otherwise repair a motor when it is cheaper than buying a new one.
 Implementing this easy rule of thumb can be a little more difficult because you need to look at the total cost of ownership.
 Consider the following: